A heterocyclic organic compound, its derivatives are thymine, cytosine and uracil.

 The simplest polycyclic aromatic hydrocarbon.

-A basic heterocyclic organic compound; a colorless, pungent toxic liquid.
+A basic heterocyclic organic compound; a colourless, pungent toxic liquid.

 A heterocyclic organic compound.

-A colorless liquid with an odor similar to benzene.
+A colourless liquid with an odour similar to benzene.
 The monomer of polystyrene.

 Tardigrades can survive in extreme environments, they can even stay alive in outer space.